cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

     --yes
 ```

-The command is long but it makes sense when you look at it patiently.
+The command is long but it makes sense when you look at it carefully.
 It returns you the proposal id:

 ```yaml
 - attributes: